Psychotherapies

 TechniqueDescriptionExamples

-Flooding and implosionThe patient is exposed to a real (flooding) or imagined (implosion) anxiety-provoking stimulus and are not allowed to withdraw until they feel calm and in control.Less commonly used to treat phobias e.g A patient with a fear of flying is made to fly in an airplane (flooding) or imagine flying (implosion)
+Flooding and implosionThe patient is exposed to a real (flooding) or imagined (implosion) anxiety-provoking stimulus and is not allowed to withdraw until they feel calm and in control.Less commonly used to treat phobias e.g A patient with a fear of flying is made to fly in an airplane (flooding) or imagine flying (implosion)

-Aversion therapyA negative stimulus is paired with a specific behavior to create an unpleasant response.Used to treat addiction and paraphilias e.g. antabuse for alcohol
+Aversion therapyA negative stimulus is paired with a specific behavior to create an unpleasant response.Used to treat addiction and paraphilias, e.g., antabuse for alcohol

 Token economyRewards are given after specific behaviors to positively reinforce them.Used to encourage grooming and other positive behaviors in disorganized patients or individuals on rehabilitation units.